Safe for the Road

 - You may drive up to 60mph on motorways and dual carriageways.
 On all other roads the speed limit is 50mph unless lower limits are in force.

-- Normal cars (gross vehicle weight not exceeding 3,500kg) may tow a trailer up to a maximum body length of seven metres (not including drawbar) and width not exceeding 2.55 metres.
-Some imported caravans can be wider.
+- Normal cars (gross vehicle weight not exceeding 3,500kg) may tow a trailer up to a maximum body length of seven metres (not including draw bar) and width not exceeding 2.55 metres.
+Some imported caravans can be longer.

 - No special driving licence is required to tow a caravan.
-However, drivers who have passed their test since 1 January 1997 may need to take an additional (B+E) test if they wish to have a larger outfit.
-With a large 4x4 you could be limited to towing no more than 750kg although a family saloon will permit the towing of a reasonable size caravan.
+However, drivers who have passed their test since 1 January 1997 may need to take an additional (B+E) test if they wish to have a larger outfit although a family saloon will permit the towing of a reasonable size caravan.
+Further detailed information regarding driving licence and the limitations can be found in Data sheet 40 (Driving Licences).

 - Your trailer must carry a number plate with the registration number of the tow vehicle on it as well as red reflecting trailer triangles.